 - Fee shall be charged per credit hours as determined by the university from time to time.

 - Tuition fee for the registered courses shall be paid within due time period to validate the registration.

 - A student with fee default status shall not appear in the attendance roll and there shall be no attendance correction afterwards.

-- If the fee is not paid, within the prescribed time, the registration of the course(s) shall stand cancelled.
+- If the fee is not paid, within the prescribed time, student shall not be allowed to sit in Final Examination.

 Credit Transfer Policy

 - Transfer credits may be accepted for work completed at a recognized Pakistani or foreign university running an accredited program and an original transcript, course outlines along with NOC issued by the university which administered the examination shall be submitted.